 Iron infusions are usually prescribed to address iron deficiency anemia (IDA).
 Iron is one of the vital minerals in the human body and functions as one of the components of hemoglobin, a carrier of oxygen in the red blood cells.

-The presence of IDA can be treated with dietary changes and intake of iron supplements.
-Although there might be cases that infusions would be needed.
+The presence of IDA can be treated with dietary changes and the intake of iron supplements.
+However, there might be cases where infusions would be needed.

 Who Are Prone to IDA?

 - Women (they experience blood loss due to monthly periods, pregnancy, and breastfeeding)